 The near-field electrothermal effects of nonablation radiofrequency energy are governed by the nature of electrical work performed upon the intermolecular hydrogen bonds of water-based interfacing media.
-Energy generation is created by a repetitive molecular energy conversion loop rather than by high energy resistive heating of wanear-field effects of non-ablation current; whereas, reconstitution back to water is exothermic providing assistive energy for further repetitive molecular energy conversion loops ultimately deployed for surgical work.
+Energy generation is created by a repetitive molecular energy conversion loop rather than by high energy resistive heating of wation occurs, water vapor and other elements reaction that is driven by the low-energy near-field effects of non-ablation current; whereas, reconstitution back to water is exothermic providing assistive energy for further repetitive molecular energy conversion loops ultimately deployed for surgical work.
 The alternating current allows each electrode to perform each redox half-reaction, but the effects can vary between electrodes because of architectural nuances.
 The initial reaction activation barrier is the four electron oxidation of water to oxygen during the anode phase of water splitting.
 This barrier is overcome by increased voltage potentials between the electrodes rather than by increased current so that architectural nuances of the electrodes are primarily due to the magnitude of voltage potential difference rather than current density disparities (Lewis et al, 2010; Rahimi and Mikkelsen, 2010).
 At the frequencies employed, this process is very inefficient at producing non-soluble gas (Kikuchi et al, 2006; Kikuchi et al, 2009; Yang et al, 2009; Zhang et al, 2006).
 When non-soluble gas is produced, it is limited to molecular hydrogen and oxygen which is effectively managed by the protective housing throttling vent/ plenum.
 Water vapor is not produced demonstrating the low-level energy deployment well below water's heat of vaporization.
 As a corollary, excessive water vapor production during resistive heating has been shown to significantly impair visualization of the ablation treatment site (Varghese et al, 2004).

 The near-field electrochemical events of non-ablation radiofrequency energy are also governed by the nature of electrical work performed upon the water-based interfacing media (Hammes-Schiffer, 2009; Saulis et al, 2005).
 During the repetitive molecular energy conversion loop, alternating current can also facilitate an otherwise inefficient and more complex chemical reaction within the interfacing media rather than simple phase transition to water vapor as in ablation-based devices.
-The interme- non-ionizing electromagnetic effects upon diary products and reactants of the repeti- biologic tissue (Andocs et al. 2009; Szasz tive molecular energy conversion loop may et al, 2009).
-Because these electromagnetic combine to create an acid-base shift desir- forces carry energy that can be imparted to able for therapeutic interventions through biologic tissue with which it interacts, hightechniques such as capacitive deionization er voltage potentials enable oxidization or and concentration enrichment (Biesheu- reduction of energetically more demandvel, 2009; Perdue et al, 2009).
-Because of ing tissue constituent macromolecular the protective housing throttling vent/ple- compounds other than water.
-These forces num, these products can be delivered in a controlled and localized fashion through tissue interface, unencumbered by current precipitation, sedimentation, thermal, or chemical gradient forces into the treatment site through redox magnetohydrodynamic fluid flow (Anderson et al, 2010; Brown et al, 2001; Ramos et al, 2003; Ramos et al, 2007).
+The interme- non-ionizing electromagnetic effects upon chemical gradient forces into the treatment site through redox magnetohydrodynamic fluid flow (Anderson et al, 2010; Brown et al, 2001; Ramos et al, 2003; Ramos et al, 2007).
 Much like the electrothermal gradients, these electrochemical modification gradients can be driven toward tissue surfaces.
 For example, sodium hypochlorite can be precipitated preferentially based upon device design configuration to react with a wide variety of biomolecules including nucleic acids, fatty acid groups, cholesterol, and proteins at tissue surfaces (Schiller et al, 1994).
 Additionally, pH shifts have been shown to produce tissue surface alterations effecting transport properties and extracellular composition (Loret and Simões, 2010; Wachtel and Maroudas, 1998).
 Water vapor itself is not a therapeutic product or event, limiting ablation-based devices to thermal interventions.